Yandex Cloud

 --cluster-id <cluster_ID>

-You can get the cluster ID with a list of clusters.
+You can get the cluster ID from the cluster list.

 Result: